 I had a death grip on the banister to keep from falling down the charming, crooked stairs while my other hand was tugging at my skirt, making sure my slip was all the way down since there was a crowd of people at the bottom of the stairs.

-Yes, Sayre Mansion has been invaded by a little dinosaur.
-You would think this would this deter me from walking around the hotel for the rest of the night or perhaps make me want to remove my shoes and walk around in my stockings.
-But no, it doesn't.
+Yes, Sayre Mansion had been invaded by a little dinosaur.
+You would have thought this would have detered me from walking around the hotel for the rest of the night or perhaps make me want to remove my shoes and walk around in my stockings.
+But no, it didn't.

 |Becky and Myself ready to ring in the New Year Pennsylvania Style!|